-When will I ovulate?
+When will I ovulate:

 Once you are taking the proper dose, you should ovulate between 5 and 8 days after the last tablet is taken.
-You may also use ovulation predictor kits (OPKs) or basal body temperature chart (BBTs) to monitor your ovulation.
+You may also use ovulation predictor kits (OPKs) or basal body temperature charts (BBTs) to monitor ovulation.

-When should I have intercourse?
+When should I have intercourse:

-You should have intercourse at least every other day, beginning the third day after your last tablet.
+You should have intercourse at least every other day, beginning the 3rd day after your last tablet.

-Statistics
+Statistics:

 Roughly 2/3 of women will be pregnant within a year.
-However, it won't work for women who are already low in estrogen (because of anorexia, menopause, or a tumor, for example).
+However, clomid typically does not work for women who are already low in estrogen (because of anorexia, menopause, or a tumor, for example).

-What are the chances of multiples?
+What are the chances of multiples:

-About 5-10 % of women who become pregnant on Clomid result in a twin pregnancy.
+About $5-10\,\%$ of women who become pregnant on Clomid result in a twin pregnancy.
 Less than 1% results in triplets or more.

-What are the common side effects?
+What are common side effects: